Industrial/Organizational Psychology, MA

 Can be any elective in I/O Psychology catalog between PSYC 660-684

 Can be from any business sub discipline as long as approved by I/O MA Director.
-May also sub an I/O Psychology or general Psychology elective.
+May also substitute with an additional I/O Psychology or general Psychology elective.

 General Psych Elective